aica-technology/network-interfaces/README.md

 ### ZMQ loopback scripts

-Both the C++ and Python directory contain *loopback* executables that simply subscribe to the state (or command) and publish a command (or state) in and endless loop.
+Both the C++ and Python directory contain *loopback* executables that subscribe to the state (or command) and publish a command (or state) in and endless loop.
 They can be used to check if the robot and the user are connected and receive each other's messages correctly.
 To run the scripts, make the CMake project and/or install the Python project, and then choose one of the following: